elastic/kibana/rfcs/text/0013_background_sessions.md

 Services and Routes), we do not anticipate the footprint to increase significantly.

 The results of search requests that have been sent to the background will be stored in Elasticsearch for several days, even if they will only be retrieved once.
-This will be mitigated by allowing the user manually delete a background session object after it has been accessed.
+This will be mitigated by allowing the user manually delete a search session object after it has been accessed.

 # Alternatives